ianb/intra-game/README.md

 ## Is this based on something?

-I've written almost all of this code from scratch for this hackathon.
-But I've done other similar projects in the past, much of which I wrote about in [Roleplaying driven by an LLM: observations & open questions](https://ianbicking.org/blog/2024/04/roleplaying-by-llm)
+I've done other similar projects in the past, much of which I wrote about in [Roleplaying driven by an LLM: observations & open questions](https://ianbicking.org/blog/2024/04/roleplaying-by-llm), but this is an independent piece of code.
+I do feel like I'm developing a "game engine" of sorts, but for now I'm developing a game that happens to have an engine as part of it.

-The actual code I brought over from other projects is persistentsignal.ts, parsetags.ts, template.ts, scrollonupdate.tsx

 ## Is this generated with AI?

 I use Copilot and GPT extensively, but no large chunks are created independently by AI.
-There has been a lot of design work in creating the game, which is to say: I didn't know what this should be when I started.
 But much of the game [dossier](./docs/dossier.txt) was created in close collaboration with GPT.

 ## Security?